Top Things To Know About Nebraska City’s AppleJack Festival 2025

 Girl on a large chair in front of a ferris wheel at the Nebraska City AppleJack Festival

 The AppleJack Festival highlights really depend on your interests.
-Maybe you like the parade or carnival, or just want to shop, or you want to do the progressive dinner?
+Maybe you like the parade or carnival, or just want to shop, or you just want to try all-things-apple?
 I divided the planned events into categories.
 Please note that times are subject to change without notice.

 Farms & Orchards